 Understanding the nature and location of common and indoor sources of allergy is fundamental.
 The key to managing allergies that are caused by indoor allergens involves reducing your level of exposure to them or avoiding them entirely, if possible.

-This new January 2019 Q&A article describes some of the most common sources of allergens found inside the home environment and 3 other questions which are often asked.
+This new January 2019 Q&A article describes some of the most common sources of allergens found inside the home environment and 3 other questions that are often asked.

-Question 1: What are symptoms and signs of reactions to indoor allergens?
+Question 1: What are the symptoms and signs of reactions to indoor allergens?

 Indoor allergens can cause symptoms in susceptible people.
 Seasonal allergic rhinitis can be caused by indoor allergens and manifests as nasal congestion, runny nose, watering of the eyes, sneezing, and postnasal drip.
 Symptoms of asthma, including wheezing or difficulty breathing, can also occur in susceptible individuals.